nf-core/taxprofiler/docs/usage.md

 You must make sure to also activate Kraken2 to run Bracken in the pipeline.

 It is unclear whether Bracken is suitable for running long reads, as it makes certain assumptions about read lengths.
-Furthemore, during testing we found issues where Bracken would fail on the long-read test data.
+Furthermore, during testing we found issues where Bracken would fail on the long-read test data.

 Therefore currently nf-core/taxprofiler does not run Bracken on data specified as being sequenced with `OXFORD_NANOPORE` in the input samplesheet.